webplatform/docs/Beginners/the_beginning/index.md

 == What is the Internet and the web, and how do they work? ==

 The Internet is a global network of networks of computers that connects computers from all around the world to each other.
 The World Wide Web is a virtually interconnected spiderweb-like nexus (and thus the name) of information connected to each other by '''links'''.
-In short, World Wide Web is a part of the Internet.
-There are other services under the Internet too (some common examples are emails, fax, FTP, microblogging, instant messaging, etc.).
+In short, the World Wide Web is a part of the Internet.
+There are other services under the Internetm too, like emails, fax, FTP, microblogging, instant messaging, etc..
 The links point to other websites and the Internet is used to get there.
 Most computers in the network merely consume information from other places (also know as '''clients'''), whereas others can consume information from other places and send information to other computers that ask for it ('''servers''').

 [INCLUDE A NICE SIMPLE IMAGE OF A SERVER SURROUNDED BY CLIENT MACHINES, AND SOME ARROWS AND CAPTIONS TO INDICATE CLIENTS REQUESTING A WEB PAGE, AND THE SERVER SENDING THE WEB PAGE TO THE CLIENTS TO DISPLAY?]